Linux-For-Everyone/contribute-foss/README.md

 This intersects with bug reporting in the sense that we often *assume* things are being acted on.
 But maybe they aren't.
 Maybe there are users who simply can't find an answer to their question and end up moving on to a more active or well-documented distro / software community.

-On a daily basis I field questions from people on Twitter I'm not equipped to answer.
-Questions that yielded no results when scouring the web for an answer.
-Sometimes even a simple retweet brings more visibility to that question, and it often gets answered by multiple people!
-So I'm certain the need exists, and I'm equally certain many of you have the chops and the capability to remove someone's headache and turn it into a victory.

 ### Translations

 "We always need more translators in Ubuntu," Canonical's Alan Pope says.
 "Much of it happens in the upstream projects, but there's also a load of projects in [launchpad](https://translations.launchpad.net/ubuntu/eoan/+translations) which can do with help.
 Focus is Eoan (19.10), and some languages have few (or no) contributors. [http://bit.ly/2HdUkPW."](https://t.co/pknikQW90k)